1816

 The year of the world’s first chronograph

-Louis Moinet originally designed his novel instrument to carry out his celestial observations, which required precise calculations of the speed at which the stars moved.
+Louis Moinet originally designed his novel instrument to carry out celestial observations, which required precise calculations of the speed at which the stars moved.
 This "thirds counter" (compteur de tierces) was the first of its kind and a testament to the genius of its creator.
-Indeed, it was the first chronograph ever built.
+Moreover, it was the first chronograph ever built.
 Louis Moinet’s brilliant creation incorporated numerous innovations, some of which would not be repeated until a century later.
 Today, this historic timepiece is carefully preserved in the Louis Moinet Museum in Saint-Blaise.

 Reinventing heritage